 If your claim is accepted, your solicitor will provide a more detailed compensation figure once your medical assessment has been completed.

-Time Limits For Psychological Injury Claims
+Time Limits For Claiming Psychological Injury Compensation

 However, if your psychological injuries mean you don’t have the mental capacity to claim for some time, the start of your limitation period could be extended.
-If you believe this to be the case, you may wish to talk to us for legal advice on litigation friends and on your options.
+If you believe this to be the case, you may wish to talk to us for legal advice on litigation friends and your options.

 In our opinion, it is a good idea to start the claims process as soon as you can.
 That’s because your solicitor will need some time to collect evidence, book medical appointments and complete other tasks.